-The university strives to make all learning experiences as accessible as possible.
-In light of the current pandemic, students seeking to request COVID-related accommodations may do so through the university's request process, managed by Student Life Disability Services.
-If you anticipate or experience academic barriers based on your disability (including mental health, chronic, or temporary medical conditions), please let me know immediately so that we can privately discuss options.
+The University strives to make all learning experiences as accessible as possible.
+If you anticipate or experience academic barriers based on your disability (including mental health, chronic or temporary medical conditions), please let me know immediately so that we can privately discuss options.
 To establish reasonable accommodations, I may request that you register with Student Life Disability Services.
 After registration, make arrangements with me as soon as possible to discuss your accommodations so that they may be implemented in a timely fashion.
-SLDS contact information: slds@osu.edu; 614-292-3307; http://slds.osu.edu; 098 Baker Hall, 113 W. 12th Avenue.
+SLDS contact information: slds@osu.edu; 614-292-3307; slds@osu.edu; 614-292-3307; slds@osu.edu; 098 Baker Hall, 113 W. 12th Avenue.